genesiscommunitysuccess/docs/docs/01_getting-started/06_developer-training/0a_fundaments.md

 | Data Server                           | Real-time data distribution in highly performant, low latency and complex structures. |
 | Consolidation Manager                 |                      Efficient data consolidation and analytics.                      |

-### Business components
+### Business integration

-Business components combine with technical components to provide key functionality and connections for working in financial markets:
+With our expertise, we can combine business with technical components to provide key functionality and connections for working in financial markets:

 | EXAMPLE BUILDING BLOCKS / COMPONENTS	 |                    CAPABILITIES                    |
 |---------------------------------------|:--------------------------------------------------:|